givesafe/senior-android-assignment/README.md

 ## Accessing Samaritan's assignment endpoints

-- Parts of the assignment will require you to access a set of endpoints built specifically for this assignment.
+- Parts of the assignment will require you to access a set of Firebase cloud function endpoints built specifically for this assignment.
 - Samaritan's Assignment API base URL will be provided in an email correspondence.
 - Samaritan's Assignment API endpoints require a authorization token to access.
 - fetch a token from `POST https://{URL}/token?email={email}` and set that as your authorization Bearer token for all requests